Resources

 Room Personalization

 We encourage you to use your creativity and ingenuity to make your room as comfortable as possible.
-Below are guidelines for room personalization to keep maintenance problems to a minimum and/or to save you money at checkout time by avoiding unnecessary charges resulting from damages to the room.
+Below are guidelines for room personalization to keep maintenance problems to a minimum and avoid unnecessary charges resulting from damages to the room.

 • No physical alterations are to be made to any part of the building.
 Residents may not remove or relocate the fixtures, switches, outlets, closet or cabinet doors, fixed dressers, beds, desks, or any other fixed items in the room, suite or building.

-• Room Painting Program: If you believe that your room needs to be painted, you should submit a work request.
+• Room Painting: If you believe that your room needs to be painted, you should submit a work request.
 Facilities staff will evaluate each request and paint where necessary.

 • Hanging Lights: Residents are prohibited from hanging lights (holiday lights, LED light strips, etc.) from their walls and ceilings.